Senior Apartments: A Comprehensive Guide to Retirement Living Options

 -

-Security features such as 24-hour staff and emergency call systems
+Security systems and emergency call buttons

 Are two-bedroom apartments available in senior living communities?